microsoft/ML-For-Beginners/README.md

 - Take the post-lecture quiz
 - Complete the challenge
 - Complete the assignment
-- Consider forming a study group with friends to go through the content together.
+- After completing a lesson group, visit the [Discussion board](/discussions) and "learn out loud" by filling out the appropriate PAT rubric.
+A 'PAT' is a Progress Assignment Tool that is a rubric you fill out to further your learning.
+You can also react to other PATs so we can learn together.

-- For further study, we recommend following these [Microsoft Learn](https://docs.microsoft.com/en-us/users/jenlooper-2911/collections/k7o7tg1gp306q4?WT.mc_id=academic-15963-cxa) modules and learning paths.
+> For further study, we recommend following these [Microsoft Learn](https://docs.microsoft.com/en-us/users/jenlooper-2911/collections/k7o7tg1gp306q4?WT.mc_id=academic-15963-cxa) modules and learning paths.

 ---